 - Title page: Includes the ebook title and author name

-- Copyright page: Lists copyright statement, edition number and ISBN (not required)
+- Copyright page: Lists copyright statement and edition number

 - Dedication: Thank your supporters and helpers here

-- Other works: A list of your other works with links, reviews by others for the current or past titles work here too
+- Other works: A list of your other works with links to learn more and purchase

-- Preface: A summary or introduction to your work, why you wrote it and so on
+- Preface: A summary or introduction to your work and why you wrote it

 - Your author biography: This is your spot to shine, thank your reader and share what drives you as a writer